monadius/vscode-hol-light/README.md

     Default shortcut: `Alt + G`

     Sets the term at the current cursor position as a new goal.
 This command works when the cursor is inside a HOL Light term (a text inside back quotes).
-If the cursor is a selected text, the text is interpreted as an OCaml expression and passed as a parameter to the goal command.
+If the selected text is not empty, the text is interpreted as an OCaml expression and passed as a parameter to the goal command.

 1) **HOL Light: Execute Current Tactic (Multiple Lines)**